Skip to main content

 Learn Excel basics

-To get things done in Excel, you’ll need to understand the Ribbon.
+To work efficiently in Microsoft Excel, you need to understand the Ribbon.

 What is the Quick Access Toolbar?

-Excel’s quick access toolbar (see screenshot below) gives you one-click access to the tools you use the most in Excel.
+Excel’s Quick Access Toolbar gives you one-click access to the commands you use most often.

-You can customize what appears here by clicking on the arrow icon furthest to the right in the left-hand corner.
+You can customize what appears here by clicking the arrow icon in the top-left corner of the window and selecting the commands you want to add.

-Quick Access Toolbar: One-click access to command you use often
+Quick Access Toolbar: One-click access to commands you use often

 Quick Access Toolbar